Psalm 9 – God Remembers, Man Forgets

 · You shall not always be forgotten in your service; so keep serving.

-· You expected to have peace in Jesus; in Him you will have it.
+· You expect to have peace in Jesus; in Him you will have it.

-· You expected to triumph over sin; in Him you will triumph.
+· You expect to triumph over sin; in Him you will triumph.

-· You expected to get out of trouble; in Him you will be delivered.
+· You expect to get out of trouble; in Him you will be delivered.

-· You expected to grow strong in faith; in Him you will be strengthened.
+· You expect to grow strong in faith; in Him you will be strengthened.

-· You expected to have spiritual joys and experiences, in Him you will have them.
+· You expect to have spiritual joys and experiences; in Him you will have them.

 iii.
 “The needy, and the poor, whose expectation is from the Lord, are never forgotten, though sometimes their deliverance is delayed for the greater confusion of their enemies, the greater manifestation of God’s mercy, and the greater benefit to themselves.”
 (Clarke)